julienvincent/jpl-timbre/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/io.julienvincent/jpl-timbre.svg)](https://clojars.org/io.julienvincent/jpl-timbre)

-Just add this dependency to your projects class-path and you will be good to go.
+Add this dependency to your projects class-path and you will be good to go.

 ```clojure
 io.julienvincent/jpl-timbre {:mvn/version "RELEASE"}